-Complex solutions are not only harder for clients to understand, they are more difficult to manage well.
+Complex solutions are not only harder for clients to understand, but they are also more difficult to manage well.
 This increases client risk.
 Your advisor’s recommendations should be as coherent and straightforward as possible and void of industry jargon, so that you have a clear picture of where you’re headed.

 Nothing is more disturbing to an investor than a cloud of doubt hanging over the processes their financial advisor uses.
-You deserve—and your advisor should deliver—an open, collaborative process that makes clear such things as fee structures, reporting and decision criteria.
+You deserve—and your advisor should deliver—an open, collaborative process that makes clear such things as fee structures, reporting, and decision criteria.

 The bottom line is trust.
-Most clients find it hard to trust an advisor that can’t explain their financial plan in a clear, compelling and systematic way.
+Most clients find it hard to trust an advisor that can’t explain their financial plan in a clear, compelling, and systematic way.
 If the process your advisor presents to you is not straightforward and understandable, it may also not be efficient and effective.
 It’s your money.
 It’s your career and your retirement.
-You have a right to know, to understand and to trust the process of involved in attaining your retirement goals.
+You have a right to know, to understand, and to trust the process of involved in attaining your retirement goals.